 Your LMS is full of valuable data that could improve your training and help you engage your learners.
 Many people delivering training either don’t utilize the reports or they aren’t aware of the useful information they can track.
 In your LMS, you can run multiple reports depending on your needs.
 For example:

 - Course status reports for learner progress

-- Course status reports to see if who is engaged with their training
+- Course status reports to identify who is engaged with their training

-- Course history reports to see who has completed their course
+- Course history reports to see who has completed their training

 - Course module reports to see if there is a bottleneck in your course

 - You can even run a survey report to collate feedback from your learners

 And as mentioned above, all these reports can be automated so getting information is quick and easy.

 6. You’re not making the most of the content you already have